CAMH believes in the principle of equity and respects the diversity of individuals and communities that we serve.

-People who belong to less advantaged groups tend to experience unequal social power and discrimination.
-Factors such as gender, race, sexual orientation, immigration status, income, and education can impact a person's access to timely, appropriate, and high-quality health care.
+People belonging to less advantaged groups tend to experience disparities in their health status because of issues related to unequal social power and discrimination.
+In terms of access to health care, significant inequities exist with regards to how people access and experience these services.
+For example, factors such as gender, race, sexual orientation, immigration status, income and education can influence a person's access to timely, appropriate and high-quality care.